uscensusbureau/BEACON/README.md

 ## Usage

-First step is the text cleaning process: convert to lower and account for numbers and punctuation, remove common “stop” words, stem words to reduce the number of word variations, and correct common misspellings.
+First step is the text cleaning process: convert to lower and account for numbers and punctuation, remove common "stop" words, stem words to reduce the number of word variations, and correct common misspellings.

 Example: Input Text: ```This is a convenience store.``` Clean Text: ```conveni store```